SumanRoySR/SumanRoySR/README.md

 ---

 ### 🛒 Ecommerce Sales Dashboard
-Business Case study using **Advanced Excel** aand **Power BI** to analyze and optimize sales performance across different dimensions like state, product category, and payment method.
+Business Case study using **Advanced Excel** and **Power BI** to analyze and optimize sales performance across different dimensions like state, product category, and payment method.
 This dashboard empowers data-driven decisions at every level, from inventory to marketing.

 [🔗 View Project on GitHub](https://github.com/SumanRoySR/Ecommerce-Sales-Dashboard---Power-BI)